 SunWater's proposed operating costs by activity and type are set out in Table 5.16.
-The Authority's recommended operating costs are set out in Table 5.17.
+The Authority's Draft Report recommended operating costs are set out in Table 5.17, and final recommended operating costs are provided in Table 5.18.